Generic Name: sunitinib (soo-NI-ti-nib)

 Seek medical attention right away if any of these SEVERE side effects occur:

 Arm or leg pain; back or joint pain; changes in taste; constipation; diarrhea; dizziness; dry, thick, or cracked skin; hair discoloration; headache; indigestion; mild loss of appetite or stomach pain; mouth or tongue swelling, soreness, or irritation; nausea; stomach upset; tiredness; trouble sleeping; vomiting; weakness; weight loss.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); arm, calf, or leg pain, redness, swelling, or tenderness; black, tarry, or bloody stools; blistering or rash on the palms of the hands and soles of the feet; chest or left arm pain; confusion; coughing up blood; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent cough or sore throat; mental or mood changes (eg, decreased alertness, depression, irritability); muscle pain, tenderness, or weakness; numbness or tingling of the hands or feet; one-sided weakness; seizures; severe or persistent headache, dizziness, diarrhea, back pain, tiredness, or weakness; severe stomach pain or swelling; shortness of breath; skin color changes, redness, warmth, or swelling; slurred speech; sudden, severe nausea or vomiting; swelling of the hands, ankles, feet, or legs; swelling or pain in the jaw; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, yellowing of the eyes or skin); symptoms of thyroid and adrenal gland problems (eg, agitation; appetite changes; changes in menstrual period; excessive sweating; hair loss; increased sensitivity to hot or cold conditions; nervousness; sudden, unusual weight changes; tremors; unusual nausea, vomiting, or diarrhea; worsening tiredness); unusual or severe bruising or bleeding (eg, bleeding gums, nosebleeds); vision changes or vision loss; vomiting blood or vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); arm, calf, or leg pain, redness, swelling, or tenderness; blistering or rash on the palms of the hands and soles of the feet; confusion; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent cough or sore throat; mental or mood changes (eg, decreased alertness, depression, irritability); muscle pain, tenderness, or weakness; numbness or tingling of the hands or feet; one-sided weakness; seizures; severe or persistent headache, dizziness, diarrhea, back pain, tiredness, or weakness; severe stomach pain or swelling; skin color changes, redness, warmth, or swelling; slurred speech; swelling or pain in the jaw; symptoms of bleeding (eg, vomiting blood or vomit that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; unusual vaginal bleeding; bruises without a reason or that get bigger; any bleeding that is severe or that you cannot stop); symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, yellowing of the eyes or skin); symptoms of thyroid and adrenal gland problems (eg, agitation; appetite changes; changes in menstrual period; excessive sweating; hair loss; increased sensitivity to hot or cold conditions; nervousness; sudden, unusual weight changes; tremors; unusual nausea, vomiting, or diarrhea; worsening tiredness); vision changes or vision loss.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.